DiamondLightSource/tickit/README.rst

           input: counter:_value

-This file is executed to run the simultation.
+This file is executed to run the simulation.

 .. code-block:: bash

     python -m tickit all examples/configs/counter.yaml

-The simulation will output logs depicting the incerementing of the counter:
+The simulation will output logs depicting the incrementing of the counter:

 .. code-block:: bash